larean/obsinfo/QUESTIONS_infofiles.rst

 - **Allow files/references to be URLs**.
 Linguistically it is already there, but the code is not.
 This way, one could use a remove instrumentation catalog rather than having to carry it with you.

+- **Explicitly separate configurations for instrument-components**.
+Currently, datalogger configurations are written as {DATALOGGER}_{CONFIG}, for example ``LC2000_LOGGER_62`` and ``LC2000_LOGGER_125``.
+Should we instead use {DATALOGGER}:{CONFIG}?
+The same question could be asked for PreAmplifiers (different configs for different gains, for example) and Sensors (different configs for different shunts on geophones, single-sided versus differential on seismometers, etc).
+The problem is that we only explicitly specify configurations for dataloggers, and this nomenclature would take extra space, especially for components with only one configuration.
+  And what would be call {CONFIG} for a component with only one configuration?
+DEFAULT?